 Second, Google was this mythical company that no one really understood.
 People just assumed that if Google did it and it worked, they should do it as well, since it will probably lead to the same results.

-Third, and the basis of this post, is that Google was supposedly this company encouraging employees to rollout fancy new projects in their spare time and roll them out for testing.
+Third, and the basis of this post, is that Google was supposedly this company encouraging employees to work on fancy new projects in their spare time and roll them out for testing.
 This, the pundits claimed, was the secret to their success.

 Most people misunderstood cause and effect by getting sucked up in the whole beta craze.